-- (i) \$0.095 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the first 90 day period following such Registration Default, - (ii) \$0.19 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the next 90 day period following such Registration Default, - (iii) \$0.285 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the next 90 day period following such Registration Default, and - (iv) \$0.38 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder, thereafter.
+- (i) \$0.095 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the first 90 day period following such registration default, - (ii) \$0.19 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the next 90 day period following such registration default, - (iii) \$0.285 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder for the next 90 day period following such registration default, and - (iv) \$0.38 per week per \$1,000 principal amount of Transfer Restricted Securities held by such holder, thereafter.

+Any amounts of additional interest due will be payable in cash on the regular interest payment dates with respect to the initial notes.
 Additional interest shall accrue from the date on which the any such registration default occurs until but excluding the date on which all such registration defaults have been cured.
 Registration defaults may be deemed cured when:

-- the applicable registration statement is filed; - the exchange offer registration statement is declared effective and the exchange offer is consummated; - the shelf registration statement is declared effective; or - the shelf registration statement again becomes effective, as applicable.
+- the applicable registration statement is filed; - the exchange offer registration statement is declared effective and the exchange offer is consummated;

+- · the shelf registration statement is declared effective; or - the shelf registration statement again becomes effective, as applicable.